 What is A TR1 Form and when you should use it

-The formal land registry document used to handover legal ownership of a property is called the Land Registry TR1 Form.
+The formal land registry document used to handover the registered titles of a property is called the Land Registry TR1 Form.
 In this case, the party or parties involved in the transaction can either be ‘legal persons’ (companies) or individuals.
 A handover process can also include transferring money from the seller to the buyer.
 Where money changes hands from one party to another, it’s termed as a consideration.
 When there’s no money changing hands, it gets termed as a ‘no consideration’.

-On completion, the Form TR1 gets sent to the Land Registry, a Government Agency where properties in the Country are centrally registered.
-Deeds related to the property registration, e.g., leasehold agreements, etc can also be filed with the Land Registry.
+When registered for the first time, the TR1 Form gets sent to the HM Land Registry, a Government Agency where properties in the Country are centrally registered.
+Deeds related to the property registration, e.g., leasehold agreements, etc can also be filed with the HM Land Registry.
 Other documents found at the Land Registry can include title deeds and Deeds of Trust that may have been involved in a transaction.

 Note: In some cases, the details included in the TR1 form, which pertain to joint ownership, have to be dealt with using a separate form known as the FORM JO.
 While this form isn’t always vital, the question on whether to use or not is dependent on the policy put in place by the solicitor.

 Until relatively recently, property transactions tended to be adhoc and it was not uncommon for individuals to hold on to their physical title deeds, and also exchange them when selling and buying homes.
 Even though this was necessary, it was also risky as the deeds could get stolen, altered, misplaced or lost.
 As such, having access to a centralized center featuring up-to-date repositories and records for the deeds assists in simplifying the conveyancing process.

 While you may occasionally encounter backlogs at the Land Registry, its presence ensures that the conveyancing process becomes more reliable.